What is the term used to describe the financial evaluation of the cost of a building component over its useful life?

 Prepare for the Certified Associate Constructor (CAC) Level 1 Exam with our quiz.
 Study with engaging questions and comprehensive explanations.
 Perfect your test knowledge today!

-The term that describes the financial evaluation of the cost of a building component over its useful life is life cycle costing.
-This approach assesses not only the initial purchase price but also factors in costs incurred throughout the item's life, including maintenance, operation, and disposal costs.
-By analyzing these expenses, life cycle costing helps stakeholders make informed decisions that reflect the total economic impact of a building component beyond its initial investment.
+The term that describes the financial evaluation of the cost of a building component over its useful life is known as life cycle costing.
+This approach encompasses all costs associated with the ownership, operation, and maintenance of a building component from its initial purchase through its eventual disposal.

 Subscribe